holandajunior/workaday/README.md

 ## To do

 #### Tests
-No kinds of test was created during this project yet. :(
+No kinds of test was created yet. :(

 #### To improve project documentation
 This project is simple.
 A basic MVC architecture was followed and its packages was created properly.
 Classes and variables names was defined according to its meaning, i hope :) .
 However, it must be itself well documented.